 return keccak(rlp(tx))

 APPROVE opcode (0xaa)The APPROVE opcode is like RETURN (0xf3).
-It exits the current context successfully, but with a status code beyond the traditional 0 fail and 1 success via the scope operand.
+It exits the current context successfully and updates the transaction-scoped approval context based on the scope operand.

 | Stack | Value |